 YOU NEED A PASSPORT!
 Check yours today to see that it is valid for at least six month beyond the date you intend to return to the US as that is what the US requires.
 You can obtain application and renewal forms on-line at the US Department of State, or locally at any post office.
 It can take up to six weeks to receive your passport so plan accordingly.

 American and Canadian passport holders do not need a visa to visit any European country, Chile or Argentina for periods of less than three months.
 For certain nationalities a Reciprocity Fee may need to be paid before entering the country.
-Please reference your tour Getting To and Away (GTA) document and make sure to check official travel information made available by your government.
+Please reference your tour information provided with your itinerary online and make sure to always check official travel information made available by your government.

 Lost, Stolen or Mutilated Documents